AiminLi-Hi/AiminLi-Hi.github.io/_pages/talks.md

 author_profile: true
 ---

-Young Volunteers for IEEE Events
+Young Volunteer for IEEE Events
 ======
 I am fortunate to have the chance to serve for the following IEEE events:
 1. IEEE VTC-Spring 2024 Singapore.